Grilled Shrimp Scampi

 - Shrimp grill quickly, so work fast.
 Just 1-2 minutes per side and they need to be removed from the heat so the texture doesn’t become rubbery.

 - If you’re using wooden skewers, soak them in water for about 30 minutes to prevent them from catching on fire.
-Metal skewers are always on option.
+Metal skewers are always an option.

 - PRO-Tip: Use two skewers threaded through each shrimp as seen in the photo above.
 This will make the shrimp easier to flip as they’re locked in place.

-- Timing will vary, of course, depending on the temperature of your grill.
+- Timing will vary, of course, depending on the temperature of your grill and the size of your shrimp.
 If you are a shrimp lover, you must make this extraordinary grilled shrimp scampi!

 - Beer Battered Buffalo Shrimp Sliders from Tidy Mom